gutsy-robot/website/content/publication/trust.md

 # Abstract and optional shortened version.

+abstract = ""

-#abstract = "Previous studies in HRI have found that timing of reliability drops during a human-robot interaction affect real-time trust and control allocation strategy. #Studies have also been conducted to examine the impact of providing continuous feedback about robot confidence on trust, operator workload and optimisation of control #allocation strategy, during a human-robot collaborative task.
+#"Previous studies in HRI have found that timing of reliability drops during a human-robot interaction affect real-time trust and control allocation strategy. #Studies have also been conducted to examine the impact of providing continuous feedback about robot confidence on trust, operator workload and optimisation of control #allocation strategy, during a human-robot collaborative task.
 In this paper, we discuss how we wish to further explore different methodologies of giving feedback and #study their impact on trust, control allocation and workload.
 We would be conducting new studies using the similar study design as used by Desai et al in their study. #We will be incorporating a few changes in the method of providing feedback.
 The goal is to compare the results of the new study with the old one and to have an analysis #of the effect of different feedback methodologies on real-time trust, workload and control allocation strategy."
-#abstract_short = ""
+abstract_short = ""

 # Featured image thumbnail (optional)
 image_preview = ""